 The school plan was developed through our regular committee governance structure and community support groups.
-Planning is a result of the work of grade-level and cohort teams, the School Improvement Council, the PTA Executive Board, and the school's professional vertical teams which include: Leadership Team, ELA/IB Team, Math/Technology Team, two Assistance Teams, Science/Health/PE Team, and Assessment Team.
+Planning is a result of the work of grade-level and cohort teams, the School Improvement Council, the PTA Executive Board, and the school's professional vertical teams which include: Leadership Team, ELA/IB Team, Math/Technology Team, two Response to Intervention Teams, Science/Social Studies Team, CATCH Team, and Curriculum Support Team.
 Leadership of the self-study process was provided by the Administrative Team, the Instructional Coach, and Vertical Team Chairs.
 Feedback from surveys completed by staff, parents, and students, were analyzed for this plan.